 Do not wait until your child has a toothache to see a dentist.
 Children's dental care should be started as early as possible to reduce and prevent tooth decay and cavities in infants and children.

-Planning your child's dental check-up from an early age also helps to address potential problems that could affect the growth of your child's teeth.
-Regular dental check-ups starting early in life help eliminate and reduce tooth and gum disease.
+Scheduling your child’s dental exam from an early age also helps address potential issues that could affect the development of your child’s teeth.
+Regular dental exams starting early in life help prevent and reduce tooth and gum disease.

 Having a family dentist is an essential part of children's dental care.
 Family dentists usually welcome patients of all ages.